jewelry

 Juliana - 1967 - 1968

 Recently discovered by collectors Juliana is the house brand label of Delizza and Elster.
-This company’s high quality rhinestone jewelry is unmarked and can only be identified through particular manufacturing techniques.
+This company’s high quality rhinestone jewelry is unmarked and can only be identified through particular manufacturing techniques or original paper labels.

 At first glance Karu’s quality designs look much like the work of other quality manufacturers like Weiss or Weisner.
 Though not well known Karu’s jewelry is well made and as such is quite collectible.